 How it works

 - The Growing Chefs!
-Classroom Gardening Program begins every year after spring break.
+Classroom Gardening and Cooking Program begins every year after spring break.

 - A team of three to four chef volunteers is paired with your class.
 The volunteers meet with you prior to their first classroom visit.